Home > Articles by: liastoll

 Disability Inclusive Language: Your Essential Beginners Guide

 Have you ever felt awkward when you met a disabled person?
-Have you ever wondered how you should react?
+Have you ever wondered what to say?

 We’ve all been there.